TheTechRobo/ShopChannel/README.md

 # ShopChannel ![https://discord.gg/by6mR5N](https://img.shields.io/discord/426478571389976577.svg) ![https://github.com/OpenShopChannel/ShopChannel/blob/master/LICENSE.md](https://img.shields.io/badge/Open%20Source-AGPL--3.0-lightgrey.svg)
 "Open your shop."
 We said.
 "Stop having it be closed."

+## What is this fork??

+This fork is meant to finish, or at least polish off, this early version of OSC.
+I don't know PHP and have a limited knowledge of Javascript, and cannot test as of now, so it will mainly be obvious changes.
+See the commit history on github.com/thetechrobo/ShopChannel for more details.

 ## What?

 The Open Shop Channel is an alternative to The Wii Shop Channel and Homebrew Downloaders for the Nintendo Wii.